Dinosaur Gardens: Over 80 Years as One of America’s Favorite Roadside Attractions

 Today visitors can still venture down the same path that has been leading curious thrill-seekers into the magical and unchanged prehistoric swamp for the last 80 years.
 Since Paul’s original creations, many new things have been added to Dinosaur Gardens by passionate owners.
 A mini-golf course, soft-serve frozen yogurt bar, picnic area, and a gift shop have entertained families for generations.
 The dinosaurs were even prominently featured in a photoshoot for Moosejaw Mountaineering, the outdoor gear, and apparel company.

 To find out more about the history of Dinosaur Gardens, visit their website at www.dinosaurgardensllc.com.
-You can also find out more about hours of operation, events, and Covid-19 procedures on their Facebook page by clicking here – Dinosaur Gardens
+You can also find out more about hours of operation and events on their Facebook page by clicking here – Dinosaur Gardens